oliviahannan/playlist-storytelling-template-js/README.md

 Yes, by using Portal for ArcGIS.
 When deployed on a Portal for ArcGIS instance, the Map Tour doesn't require any external service to function.
 But by default the template will still include the header social buttons and template publishers are able to import pictures from the some online pictures hosting services

 ## What's new?

+#### Playlist 2.2 released on 1/13/2015
+- Update JavaScript API to version 3.12
+- Option to display multiple playlist compatible layers as tabs
+- Layer specific properties for playlist compatible layers including:
+  - Keep symbology defined in webmap (Numbers will be used in list instead of full numbered icon).
+  - When adding layers as tabs, there are options to modify the tab text and tab order.

 #### Playlist 2.1.1 released on 12/12/2013